artefactual/atom-docs/admin-manual/installation/linux/ubuntu-trusty.rst

 PHP
 ---

-You will need to ensure that you have at leat PHP 5.4 or higher installed - we use PHP 5.5 in development - in addition to a number of PHP extentions, described below.
+You will need to ensure that you have **at least PHP 5.5 or higher installed**
+- we use PHP 5.5 in development - in addition to a number of PHP extentions, described below.

 Our favorite way to deploy AtoM is using `PHP-FPM <http://php-fpm.org/>`__, a